tzt775/restaurant-violations/README.md

 Using two created measures of risk we can assess NYC's health inspection program for potential areas for improvement in restaurant evaluation.

+***

+*** REVISIT ***

+> This project is on a temporary break after two sets of major revisions.
+I don't want to abandon it because the data is interesting and may be more useful for exploration as opposed to modelling based on how I cleaned it and the original variables.
+However, currently, if I have to look at it for a second longer I might collapse into a pillar of dust.

+***

 1. GRADED:
 There are multiple circumstances when a restaurant may be scored but ungraded after a health inspection in New York City - if they recieved a score above 13 (the threshold for an A grade) on their initial inspection, monitoring inspections on restaurants that failed re-inspection, new restaurants not open to public, restaurants wanting to reopen after closing, and investigations of complaints.
 Subsetting initial inspections we can look for patterns in failing restaurants.